Rapids suffer first T20 Blast loss at Somerset

 By then Matthew Critchley had fallen on three to a fine running catch from Roelof van der Merwe and a fourth wicket fell when Paul Walter, on two, skied to cover in Green's first over.

-Pepper moved to an impressive fifty off 31 balls in the 11th over but lost another partner when Tom Westley was bowled by Van der Merwe and suddenly Essex required seven an over at 97-5.
+Pepper moved to an impressive 50 off 31 balls in the 11th over but lost another partner when Tom Westley was bowled by Van der Merwe and suddenly Essex required seven an over at 97-5.

 The size of their task increased when Pepper was caught behind for 63 off Van der Merwe, stepping back to strike through the off side.

-Simon Harmer and Sams offered late resistance but both departed in the space of three balls before a fine running catch by Henry to dismiss Ben Allison and a run-out secured a sixth consecutive win for table-topping Somerset.
+Simon Harmer and Sams offered late resistance but both departed in the space of three balls, before a fine running catch by Henry to dismiss Ben Allison and a run-out secured a sixth consecutive win for table-topping Somerset.

 Surrey hold nerve against Spitfires